data2health/Cloud-Tool-Architecture/README.md

 https://github.com/data2health/Cloud-Tool-Archtecture/milestones

-We are still in the process of finalizing them.

 ## Evaluation
 Each project should propose a set of evaluation measures, recorded in a separate Evaluation Plan file, for example [here](https://github.com/data2health/project-repo-template/blob/master/evaluation.md).
 These will be reviewed by the Evaluation committee and approved by the Program Directors and NCATS.
 The Evaluation committee will meet with each Project team leads to assist.